veekthoven/mailerlite-test/README.md

 5. `DELETE /fields/{id}` - This deleted the field with the provided ID

 ## NOTE
-The client for this API is in a seperate repo, you can access here: [https://github.com/veekthoven/mailerlite-client](https://github.com/veekthoven/mailerlite-client)
+The client for this API is in a seperate repo, you can access it here: [https://github.com/veekthoven/mailerlite-client](https://github.com/veekthoven/mailerlite-client)